elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case16.md

 ![](./images/cutebot-pk-1.png)

 - We need to add a package for programming.
-Click “Extensions” in the bottom of the drawer and search with “cutebot” in the dialogue box to download it.
+Click “Extensions” in the bottom of the drawer and search with `Cutebot` in the dialogue box to download it.

   ![](./images/cutebot-pk-11.png)

-- We need to add a package for programming the AI lens kit.
-Click “Extensions” in the bottom of the drawer and search with “https://github.com/elecfreaks/pxt-PlanetX-AI” in the dialogue box to download it.
+- We need to add a package for programming the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html) kit.
+Click “Extensions” in the bottom of the drawer and search with “PlanetX-AI” in the dialogue box to download it.

 ![](./images/cutebot-pk-12.png)